 David Robertson, Chair of Elgin BID, said “We have genuine concerns about the negative economic impact this will have on the city centre, to city centre businesses and to residents living close by.

 “We are asking for your support and help.
 Please sign our petition and show the Moray Council your concerns, we hope that will result in them withdrawing the existing proposal.
-The link can be found on the Embrace Elgin web site, Elgin BID Facebook page or by visiting the petition online.”
+The link can be found on the Embrace Elgin web site, Elgin BID Facebook page .”

 A paper was put to the Committee two years ago requesting an independent review take place to look at parking issues, with particular emphasis being placed on the need to address parking in the streets and supporting the local business economy.
 In the brief it stated that “income generation is not an objective in itself”.